Magdy372/Order-Management-System/README.md

     ```bash
     npm run start:dev

-    The application will be running at http://localhost:3000.
+    The application will be running at `http://localhost:3000`.

+## Testing
+You can test the application using
+    ```bash
+    npm run test

 ## API Documentation